keeneyetact/retroBoard/README.md

 - `yarn test` to run the tests in watch mode
 - **or** `yarn ci-test` to run the tests once

-## Roadmap and ideas 🚗 💡
+## Road-Map and ideas 🚗 💡

 - Highlight posts where the user voted

 ## Versions History

+### Version 4.0.4

+- 🐛 Fixed a bug where adding an action was changing ownership of the post to the person adding the action. 👏 Thanks Karol P.! ([#209](https://github.com/antoinejaussoin/retro-board/issues/209))
+- Use TypeORM transactions for every database interactions, fixing some random races conditions.
+- Improving multi-arch support
+- Improving API calls and Sentry

 ### Version 4.0.3

-- 🐛 Fixed a bug where groups couldn't be deleted if you didn't create it in the first place
+- 🐛 Fixed a bug where groups couldn't be deleted if you didn't create them in the first place.

 ### Version 4.0.2

 - 🚨 Emergency fix, for a serious bug that made it seem like a lot of people were participant to your session.
-This was never the case, it was displaying every non-logged in people as spectators to your session, while it wasn't the case.
+This was never the case, it was displaying every non-logged in people as spectators to your session erroneously.

 ### Version 4.0.1